Woodstock ’99 – 30th Anniversary Concert

 Day 4: Sunday, July 25.
 Up at 9am.

 The plan on Sunday was to pack up all of our stuff and walk it back to the car so that we wouldn’t have to do it that night in the dark.
-We got up and followed the same ole routine to the bathroom area then back to the tent to get dressed then we packed everything up.
+We got up and followed the same routine to the bathroom area then back to the tent to get dressed before we started taking down the tent and packing.

 Needless to say…it seemed like EVERYONE ELSE had the same idea.
 We walked between the line of cars getting in/out and the Mural Wall.
 It looked like a chain gang.
 We walked the HOUR back to the car and we actually FOUND it.
 We were only off by one row.
-We decided to move the car closer to the entrance.
+Due to seeing a lot of open parking spaces, we decided to move the car closer to the entrance.
 After searching, we found a spot about halfway closer, but by the time we parked and walked the rest of the way, it had been another hour.
-We remembered our parking spot by what was painted on the Mural Wall and headed back.
+We remembered our parking spot by what was painted on the Mural Wall and headed back to the main gate.
 We passed a section of the wall that had Walkstock painted on it.
 Boy wasn’t THAT the truth.
 I noticed people had signed the wall so I added mine too.
 Once at the main gate, our bags were searched again.